-The fact that the effect of gravitational wave (GW) and test mass motion are essentially different was recognized and addressed only recently in the references [1, 2].
-As was shown theoretically, when each test mass in an N-test-mass array sends and receives light pulses from all other test masses, and if the array contains enough test masses [N > (d+2), where d is the number of spatial dimensions of the array], then there exist combinations of time delays which do not sense test-mass motions or timing noises, but do sense gravitational waves.
+The effects of gravitational wave (GW) and test-mass motion are essentially different.
+The practical application of this fact to the GW antenna was addressed only recently in [1, 2].
+As was shown theoretically, when each test mass in an N-test-mass array sends and receives light pulses from all other test masses, and if the array contains enough test masses (N > (d+2), where d is the number of spatial dimensions of the array), then there exist combinations of time delays which do not sense test-mass motions or timing noises, but do sense gravitational waves.
 We will call configurations that cancel both timing and displacement noises displacement-noise-free interferometry (DFI).